 You put the wood chips in a steel smoker box or in a small aluminium foil tray within the BBQ.

 Hickory is a good all-round choice, if you are just starting.

-Did you know that a gas grill is the perfect way to reheat pizza?
+Did you know that using a gas BBQ grill is the perfect way to cook reheated pizza?

 Just set the BBQ on low, preheat, put the pizza directly on the grill and close the lid.